Gregory Dreicer: Scholarship

-Dreicer's scholarly research and publications investigate building as a process, rather than buildings as objects.
-His work, focused on the development in the United States and Europe of long-span and high-rise design, demonstrates the crucial role of construction in the history of industrialization.
-This transnational investigation of design in action demonstrates how the fundamental ideas that shape understandings of technology—nationalism and evolutionism—are entwined in the process of invention itself.
-In articles such as "Nouvelles inventions: l’interchangeabilité et le génie national" in Culture Technique and "Influence and Intercultural Exchange: the Case of Engineering Schools and Civil Engineering Works in the Nineteenth Century" in History and Technology, Dreicer explores invention as a process of exchange between cultures while emphasizing the thinking behind the history of architecture and building.
-In articles such as "Building Myths: The ‘Evolution’ from Wood to Iron in the Construction of Bridges and Nations" in Perspecta, Dreicer explores the impact of evolutionary metaphors and nationalism on understandings of technology.
+Dreicer's scholarly research and publications investigate ongoing processes of change, rather than landscapes and buildings as static objects.
+His work, focused on the reinvention of construction, demonstrates the fundamental role of building in industrialization and nation-building.
+This transnational investigation of design in action demonstrates how evolutionism and nationalism, which have shaped common understandings of technology, are entwined in the process of invention itself.
+In articles such as "Nouvelles inventions: l’interchangeabilité et le génie national" in Culture Technique and "Influence and Intercultural Exchange: the Case of Engineering Schools and Civil Engineering Works in the Nineteenth Century" in History and Technology, Dreicer explores invention as a process of exchange among individuals while emphasizing the thinking behind the history of building, landscape, and architecture.
+In articles such as "Building Myths: The ‘Evolution’ from Wood to Iron in the Construction of Bridges and Nations" in Perspecta, Dreicer explores the myths and metaphors that still form understandings of history and technology.
 In "Building Bridges and Boundaries: The Lattice and the Tube, 1820-1860" in Technology and Culture he analyzes the relationship between the construction of engineering infrastructure and national identity.

-Education and Academic Career
+Education and academic career

 Dreicer completed a PhD in Science and Technology Studies at Cornell University and a Masters in Historic Preservation at the Columbia University Graduate School of Architecture, Planning and Preservation.
 Dreicer's post-doctoral academic positions include a Senior Fellowship at the Smithsonian Institution's Lemelson Center for the Study of Invention and Innovation, a Loeb Fellowship at the Harvard University Graduate School of Design, and a fellowship at the Cullman Center for Scholars and Writers at the New York Public Library.
 Dreicer has taught at the Parsons School of Design and MIT School of Architecture and Planning.
 He previously worked in New York City as an architectural conservator specializing in the restoration and repair of high-rise building facades.

-Selected Projects
+Selected projects

-Dreicer has developed and curated more than 25 humanities-based exhibition projects.
+Dreicer has developed several institutional visitor plans and curated more than 25 humanities-based exhibition projects.